broadinstitute/dsp-appsec-sphinx-kb-archived/source/index.rst

 For any questions or assistance reach out via the following:

 * Submit questions to `DevSecOps Slack Channel <https://broadinstitute.slack.com/messages/CABML2U9G>`__
-* Reach out directly to someone at the DSP Appsec Team.
-See this handy resoruce on `Google Drive <https://docs.google.com/spreadsheets/d/1X-wjVb5t70laQNobZ_YKUloT9HRgdoNQUWSWjwJsAR0/edit#gid=0>`__

 Feedback and contribution is welcomed!